Divyabd/Jenkins-Full-Course-on-aws-Linux/README.md

   PATH=$HOME:$HOME/bin

-  MODIFICATION NEED TO DONE LIKE
+  MODIFICATIONS NEED TO BE DONE LIKE

   PATH=$HOME:$JAVA_HOME:$HOME/bin

-  after all chnages hit ESC thn type :wq enter it will exit from vi editor
+  after all changes hit ESC then type :wq enter it will exit from vi editor

 <h2> To install Jenkins  </h2>